40 Medium Dog Breeds to Fit Any Family

 The brown-coated Boykin spaniel might not be as well known as its smaller cocker spaniel or larger springer spaniel cousins, but it shares many of the same characteristics.
 “These retrieving and flushing dogs were bred to hunt,” says Maddie Messina, certified dog trainer and applied animal behaviorist.

 They might be affectionate family dogs that love to cuddle around the home, but Messina points out that they have moderate to high energy levels.
 That means they’ll need at least one hour of exercise daily and plenty of mental stimulation to keep that mellow nature from turning unruly.
-Fortunately, their enthusiasm and eager-to-please nature make Boykin spaniels easy to train, and they are big fans of activities where they can bond with their people.
+Fortunately, their enthusiasm and eager-to-please nature make Boykin spaniels easy to train.
+What’s more, they are big fans of activities where they can bond with their people.

 Breed overview